Precious-Metals-Manager/precious-metals-manager-landing-page/_posts/2023-12-27-understanding-junk-silver-worth-beyond-the-wear.md

 ## Market Factors and Valuation

-Many of the US junk silver coins are becoming increasingly difficult to find as time passes.
-Consequently, their premiums are gradually rising since they hold historical significance, attracting collectors.
-This trend is currently noticeable in Europe, where silver legal tender currency hold very high premiums.
+As time goes on, it's getting harder to find many US junk silver coins.
+This means their prices are going up slowly because they're historically important and collectors want them.
+This trend is especially noticeable in Europe, where silver coins with legal value have very high prices.

 ## Methods for Valuation